Texas Tech University System: Midwestern State University

 Midwestern State University is a public university in Wichita Falls, Texas with an enrollment of 5,797 (fall 2021).
 It is the only university in the state to become a member of the Council of Public Liberal Arts Colleges.
 The school was founded in 1922 as Wichita Falls Junior College and was renamed Hardin Junior College in 1937 when it moved to its present location off Taft Boulevard.
 In 1946, when a senior division was added, it was renamed Hardin College.
 In January 1950, the name changed to Midwestern University, with the junior college division remaining Hardin Junior College.
+Their athletic program also competes in the Lone Star Conference as a part of the NCAA Division II.